ogbigboss/how-i-got-my-netflix-show-cancelled/pt0-intro/draft1.md

 But why, from about 50 ft away, did it feel like they were all shoulders pointed in my direction, looking at me or the girl?

-New Yorkers also have a way of figuring out if that gang of men are oggling you in a threatening way down the street or not -- my favorite is crossing the street to see if they follow.
+New Yorkers and those from other dense cities also have a way of figuring out if that gang of men are oggling you in a threatening way down the street or not -- my favorite is crossing the street to see if they follow.

 Two men begin to cross, and purposelly eye me the whole time.
 I wait til we're about 15 feet apart and on the same side of Essex st to look up.